newtheatre/website/_content/stuff.md

 <hr>

-The Nottingham New Theatre’s summer arts festival – the Student Fringe Festival (StuFF) is returning on the 13th and 14th June 2022!
+The Nottingham New Theatre’s summer arts festival – the Student Fringe Festival (StuFF) is returning on the 10th and 11th June 2023!
 StuFF is an annual platform for student and professional theatre makers alike to showcase their work.
-We’re excited to reopen this year with 16 performances across the two days ranging from stand-up to sketch comedy; from sock puppetry to musicals.
-Each show at StuFF is an hour long, at £3 a ticket, with Day and Festival passes available at £15 and £25 a person.
-With shows running from 12am-late on both days, there’s something for everyone.
+We’re excited to reopen this year with 18 performances across the two days ranging from stand-up to sketch comedy; from punk rock to Spoken word poetry.
+Each show at StuFF is an hour long, at £3 a ticket, with Day and Festival passes available at £10 and £15 a person.
+With shows running from 11pm-late on both days (Doors open for the first show at 11:30), there’s something for everyone.

-Each show at StuFF is an hour long, at £3 a ticket, with Day and Festival passes available at £15 and £25 a person.
-With shows running from 12pm-late on both days, there’s something for everyone.
+Each show at StuFF is an hour long, at £3 a ticket, with Day and Festival passes available at £10 and £15 a person.
+With shows running from 11pm-late on both days, there’s something for everyone.
 The theatre bar will be open throughout the festival serving drinks and snacks, as well as additional food vendors around the venue.

 The festival is taking place at the Nottingham New Theatre, Cherry Tree Hill, University Park, Nottingham, NG7 2RD.